SvenAventador/GraduateWork/README.md

 For the server to work correctly, you need to perform two actions:
 1) `npm (yarn) install` - connection of NodeJs libraries, which are located in the "package.json" file;
 If there are any errors, please write the following:
-2) `npm (yarn) install sequelize express pg pg-hstore express-fileupload cors dotenv nodemon uuid jsonwebtoken bcrypt` -  connection of needen NodeJs libraries.
+2) `npm (yarn) install sequelize express pg pg-hstore express-fileupload cors dotenv nodemon uuid jsonwebtoken bcrypt` -  connection of needed NodeJs libraries.

 # Project launch (the site)
 In order for the site to interact correctly, first you need to turn on the `server` first, then the `client` part.